 RESIMAC has hit back at reports claiming the company’s focus is on owning distribution channels, stating the non-bank lender will continue to expand its retail broker channel as well as strengthening its white label broker and mortgage management channels.

 Reports quoting RESIMAC's 2013 financial report said the lender wants to "own distribution channels" to gain better control of its "destiny", but RESIMAC COO Allan Savins states that RESIMAC has never stopped supporting the broker channel.

 “A lot has been written lately about lenders buying up aggregation companies.
 The reality is we equally support the third party intermediary market through RESIMAC Financial Services and our other white label arrangements.
 Recent reports of RESIMAC buying distribution channels were actually investments made back in 2011 and we have never taken our focus away from our other channels," Savins told Australian Broker

 Savins highlighted RESIMAC Financial Service's move earlier this year to slash 50bps off its specialist product range and 45bps off selected prime products as one example of its broker-focussed strategy.

 “RESIMAC Financial Services already had a broader product range and lower rates than its competitors, however the decision to cut rates beyond that of the RBA

 reductions further demonstrated our ongoing commitment to the third party broker channel," said Savins.

-MAC Financial Services offer is key to helping brokers find a solution for their clients more often, says Savins, adding that RESIMAC will continue to develop products and systems that allow for broad and flexible solutions to all customer’s needs.
+In an environment where competition in the market has diminished, the choice non-bank lenders such as RESIMAC Financial Services offer is key to helping brokers find a solution for their clients more often, says Savins, adding that RESIMAC will continue to develop products and systems that allow for broad and flexible solutions to all customer’s needs.

 “RESIMAC has the view that the best way to survive in a consolidating market is diversification and to be a genuine alternative to the banks.
 RESIMAC’s key point of difference is that we have a broader shopfront of products than any of our competitors.
 We have products and policies that allow us to consider any loan application based on the needs of the borrower."